 The goal of this course is to invite participants/students to dialogue in which spiritual leaders, social activists, and scientists from psychology, sociology, communication study, business study, and philosophy talk about the essence and application of GSW in their working/research fields.
 One aim of organizing dialogues is to position GSW as a tool for awareness-based systems change in education, politics, economy, and society.

-15 pre-recorded dialogues with our scientists and activists will be uploaded and available from February 15th in 2021 on the website of Ubiquity University.
+15 pre-recorded dialogues with our scientists and activists have been uploaded and are available in this course.
 Each dialogue is about 45 minutes and will be supported by relevant academic papers for further reading and a reflection task.

 By the end of this course you should be able to: